Trade partners, visit our partners site for resources, tips and help.

 Displacing an existing zonal heating system:

-Ductless systems are ideal for replacing or supplementing baseboard, wall and ceiling heat, wood stoves, electric furnaces and other space heaters, such as those using propane or kerosene.
-A cost-effective electric situation in a small house might consist of a single system serving the main area of the house, with existing electric baseboards remaining in bedrooms and bathrooms.
+Ductless systems are ideal for replacing or supplementing baseboard, wall and ceiling heat, wood stoves, electric furnaces and other electric plug-in space heaters, such as those using propane or kerosene.
+A cost-effective solution for a small electrically heated home may consist of a single-zone system serving the main area of the house, with existing electric baseboards remaining in bedrooms and bathrooms.

-A ductless system can also be implemented when a room is added onto a house or an attic is converted to living space.
+A ductless system can also be an ideal solution for a room added onto a house or an attic converted a to living space.
 Rather than extending the home’s existing ductwork or pipes, or adding electric resistance heaters, the ductless system will provide efficient heating and cooling.
+Please note that homes that are not primarily electrically heated may not be eligible for utility incentives; check with your electric utility for incentive eligibility requirements.

-Ductless systems are reversible, two-way heat pumps that use electricity to transfer heat...
+Ductless heating and cooling systems are reversible, two-way heat pumps that transfer heat...

-Ductless systems are reversible, two-way heat pumps that use electricity to transfer heat between outdoor and indoor air by compressing and expanding refrigerant.
+Ductless heating and cooling systems are reversible, two-way heat pumps that transfer heat between outdoor and indoor air by compressing and expanding refrigerant.
 Using a refrigerant vapor compression cycle, like a common household refrigerator, ductless systems collect heat from outside the house and deliver it inside the house on the heating cycle, and vice versa on the cooling cycle.
-Ductless systems use variable speed compressors with inverter technology (AC to DC) in order to continuously match the heating/cooling load, avoiding the on/off cycling of conventional electric resistance and central heating systems commonly associated with uncomfortable temperature variations and high energy consumption.
+Ductless systems use variable speed compressors with inverter technology (AC to DC) in order to continuously match the heating/cooling load, avoiding inefficient on/off cycling of conventional electric resistance and central heating systems commonly associated with uncomfortable temperature variations and high energy consumption.

 Ductless systems consist of several parts, including:

-The system is controlled via remote control that changes temperature and operation mode.
-Wall-mounted controls are also available.
+The system is controlled via a remote control that changes temperature and operation mode.
+Wall-mounted and wi-fi enabled controls are also available.

 While a ductless system can be used as a primary heat source, homeowners are encouraged to keep...